 - Prevent eye injuries.
-Wear protective eyewear when playing sports, mowing the lawn, or painting or using other products with toxic fumes.
-Look for "ANSI Z87.1," a national standard of effectiveness in protecting against injury, on the lens or frame.
+Wear protective eyewear when doing certain things, such as playing sports, mowing the lawn, or painting or using other products with toxic fumes.

 - Eat healthy foods.
-Try to eat plenty of fruits and leafy greens and other vegetables.
+Try to eat plenty of fruits, leafy greens and other vegetables.
 These foods generally contain high levels of antioxidants as well as vitamin A and beta carotene.
 They're also vital to maintaining healthy vision.

 - Use the right glasses.
 The right glasses optimize your vision.
 Having regular exams will ensure that your eyeglass prescription is correct.